gregertw/actingweb_firstapp/README.md

 State management is a matter of taste, but I was trying to find the set of app architectural approaches that fit with Flutter and that can support a bigger team of developers.

-This choice turned out to be a pretty good one as the team behind scoped_model also worked on the provider package which in 2019 became the recommended way to provide widget trees with state updates.
+This choice turned out to be a pretty good one as the developer behind scoped_model also worked on the provider package which in 2019 became the recommended way to provide widget trees with state updates.
 Provider is not entirely a replacement of scoped_model, quoted from the provider home: "A mixture between dependency injection (DI) and state management, built with widgets for widgets."